 How the Vitters Got to Clerval

-Although they've never met in person, Jeffrey Scott Vitter and Jean-Pierre Vitter, who are 4th cousins 1x removed, feel a special kinship through their shared passion for genealogy.
+Website co-host Jeffrey Scott Vitter shares a special kinship with Jean-Pierre Vitter (his French 4th cousin once removed) through their shared passion for genealogy.
 In 2002, Jean-Pierre put together a comprehensive and entertaining account of the Vitter generations, entitled A tous les Vitter du monde (To All the Vitters of the World).

 The story starts with their ancestor Hérard Vitter/Witter (1772–1843), who moved from "l'Autriche antérieure" to the town of Clerval in the Doubs department, Franche-Comté region of eastern France in the spring of 1799.
 Jean-Pierre chronicled many of Hérard's descendants as well as some family legends.
 One legend concerned two brothers who came to Clerval from Austria en route to America.
 One brother fell in love and stayed behind, and the other brother continued onward, reportedly to the Galápagos.
 Another legend recounts that a Vitter ancestor was an illegitimate son of Holy Roman Emperor Charles Quint (Charles V, 1500–1558)!